-Argentina's labour crisis has been all but resolved with the country's unions accepting pay increases averaging 45 percent.
+Background: Argentina's labour crisis has been all but resolved with the country's unions accepting pay increases averaging 45 percent.
 But the settlements came only after a week of heated debate and clashes which virtually brought the country to a standstill.

 Grocers shut their shops, petrol stations closed because of a strike by petrol workers and transport came to a halt as the nation's unions pressed their case.
 The devaluation of the Peso in June by 50 percent brought about the troubles.

 The Government set a deadline of July 19 for an end to wage negotiations.
 Many unions complained the talks were being drawn out by the Government so they would miss the deadline.
 To press for a quick settlement the union embarked on a campaign of lighting strikes.
 Shopkeepers closed down complaining that they could not earn enough to re-stock their shelves.
 They have been forced to work with maximum prices set by the Government for essential foods.
 The shopkeepers want the Government to end their price restrictions and threaten to remain closed for a week if it is not done.